 hcpctl

-A CLI for HCP Terraform (formerly Terraform Cloud/Enterprise).
+A CLI for HCP Terraform (formerly Terraform Cloud/Enterprise)

 hcpctl get ws # List all workspaces